Deborah Jones Merritt

 Professor Merritt has published widely on issues of equality, affirmative action, federalism, health and technology, legal education, tort reform, and law and social science.
 Much of her work has focused on public policy issues, and she has made numerous presentations to judges, legislators, and other policymakers.
 In 2009, the United States Supreme Court invited her to defend the lower-court judgment in Reed Elsevier v.
 Muchnick, a prominent copyright class action.
 Professor Merritt also has co-taught courses in Europe with both Justice Ginsburg and Justice O’Connor.

-Professor Merritt has been honored as an Ohio State University Distinguished Lecturer (1999), University Distinguished Scholar (2002), and Distinguished Teacher (2009), awards conferred on the university’s most outstanding professors.
-In 2004, the university recognized her work promoting diversity with one of its Distinguished Diversity Enhancement Awards.
-She also served as the university’s general commencement speaker for the Autumn 2004 commencement.
-From 2000-2005, Merritt directed the John Glenn Institute (now the John Glenn School of Public Affairs) a university-wide institute devoted to encouraging public service and informing public policy.
+Professor Merritt has been honored as an Ohio State University Distinguished Lecturer (1999), University Distinguished Scholar (2002), and Distinguished Teacher (2009).
+She has also won university-wide awards for Distinguished Diversity Enhancement (2004) and Distinguished Faculty Service (2013).
+In addition, she served as the university’s general commencement speaker for the Autumn 2004 commencement.
+In 2019, the Board of Trustees capped these awards by naming her a Distinguished University Professor.

 From 2017—2019, Professor Merritt served on the ABA’s Commission on the Future of Legal Education.
 Her current research focuses on identifying the knowledge and skills that new lawyers need to serve clients effectively in practice, as well as on the pedagogies and workplace structures needed to develop that competence.
 She is the co-principal investigator on a nationwide empirical study of new lawyers’ work, Building a Better Bar.